keyboardpartner/HX3/README.md

 HX3 is a full-featured Hammond clone module with physical modelled tone generation from KeyboardPartner (http://shop.keyboardpartner.de).
 Please find here all documentation, schematics, drawings and firmware/configuration updates.

+### Update Procedure

+* Download ZIP #3.80, unzip to new folder.
+Use only files/applications contained.
+* Start HX3 Remote and connect.
+* Click "Update AVR" and select appropriate HEX file.
+After "Refresh Info" new AVR Version should be displayed.
+* Click "Update FPGA" and select new FPGA_xxxxxx.bit file.
+This also uploads all scan cores and TG taper_level files.
+* Set appropiate scan core and options near "Write Basics" button.
+* Click "Write Basics".
+* Check serials/licences, user and FW information after "Refresh Info".
+Done.

 Copy and unzip whole contents of this repo (full download link: https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
 See http://wiki.keyboardpartner.de/index.php?title=HX3_Remote/Update_Application for details un update procedure.